Category • Articles

 Next up is your instant vending machine, which is still fairly low on quality, although the experience is slightly better for the user than a kettle.

 In the middle is our logo, as an example of an office coffee machine supplier.
-There is a huge range of options out there, from economic to luxury, with associated cost and quality.
-A good office coffee machine can give you barista-quality coffee that is fully customisable.
+There is a huge range of options out there, from economical to luxury, with associated cost and quality.
+Choosing a good office coffee machine will give you barista-quality coffee that is fully customisable.

 Then we have coffee pod machines.
-Which can be more costly to run and maintain (and create more waste), but still provide you with a choose-your-own experience.
+Which can be more costly to run and maintain (and create more waste), but still provide you with that choose-your-own experience.

 The most costly option is coffee made by a barista, which requires a salary, benefits and equipment costs.
 You are paying for the knowledge and experience of a coffee professional, as well as the added social aspect that this brings to the office coffee experience.